SkillsUnion-SE-C3/intro-to-react-study/Study.md

    Please write your answer here.
    ```

-3. How Virtual DOM works and why is it faster than manipulate the actual DOM?
+3. How Virtual DOM works and why is it faster than manipulating the actual DOM?

    ```
    Please write your answer here.